oneeve8/kobble-data/content/problems.md

 # Problems
 ## Problems Found

+***

 ### Kobble Intro Page closed as a tab
 I was able to close the intro page as a tab.
-Maybe that should actually be in the K
+Maybe that should actually be in the Kobble base tracks in case somebody accidentally does that.

 ***

 ### Home icon